kolevskak/Cookbook2/appetizers/appetizers.md

 5️⃣ Garnish and Serve
 Sprinkle with paprika for a pop of color and flavor.
 Optionally, garnish with fresh parsley.
 Serve chilled.

+Bruschetta 🍅🥖
+A classic Italian appetizer featuring crispy toasted bread topped with a fresh tomato, basil, and garlic mixture.
+Drizzle with olive oil and balsamic glaze for extra flavor.
+Perfect for any gathering!

+Caprese Bruschetta Variation 🍅🥖🧀
+For a delicious  twist, top your bruschetta with fresh mozzarella slices and a drizzle of balsamic glaze.
+This Caprese-style version adds a creamy, tangy balance to the traditional flavors, making it even more irresistible!